MDRazi09/Nova/README.md

 1. You speak into your microphone
 2. Chrome's Web Speech API transcribes your speech in real-time
 3. The transcript is sent to the server via WebSocket
-4. JARVIS detects intent -- conversation, action, or build request
+4. Nova detects intent -- conversation, action, or build request
 5. For actions: spawns a Claude Code subprocess or runs AppleScript
 6. Generates a response via Claude Haiku (optimized for speed)
 7. Fish Audio converts the response to speech with the JARVIS voice